Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 post to X with Claude Code: the /mcp panel showing the Blotato server connected in Claude Code

-Step 3: Confirm the Connection
+Step 3: Confirm the account is visible

 Ask Claude Code to list your connected accounts.
 It calls blotato_list_accounts and shows each platform with its ID, X among them.
 If X appears in that list, Claude Code can publish to it.
 If it does not, redo Step 1 and re-authorize the account in Blotato.

-Step 4: Write the Prompt That Posts to X
+Step 4: Write the prompt that publishes

 Tell Claude Code what to publish in plain language.
 A prompt like “Post this to my X account: I’m posting to X straight from Claude using Blotato’s MCP.
 One prompt, no API keys to set up.” is enough.
 Claude Code passes that to blotato_create_post as the twitter platform with your account ID and text, then returns a postSubmissionId.
 Ask it to check blotato_get_post_status and you will see the post flip to published.
 I leave an approval gate in place, so I read whatever Claude Code drafts before it publishes.